IAmJuniorB/PyMaths/README.md

 > ##### **Arguments:**

-      - x (float): The magnitude of the result.
+      - x (float):
+        The magnitude of the result.
       - y (float): The sign of the result.

 > ##### **Returns:**

+      - float
-      - float: A float with the magnitude of x and the sign of y.
+        A float with the magnitude of x and the sign of y.

 ---